awsdocs/aws-secrets-manager-docs/doc-source/best-practices.md

 ## Cross\-Account Access – Should I Specify a User/Role or the Account?<a name="best-practice_cross-account-role-vs-account"></a>

-When you want to use a resource\-based policy that's attached to a secret to grant access to an IAM principal in a different AWS account, you have two options:
+When you want to use a resource\-based policy attached to a secret give access to an IAM principal in a different AWS account, you have two options:
-+ **Specify only the other account ID** – In the `Principal` element of the statement, you specify the Amazon Resource Name \(ARN\) of the "foreign" account's root\.
++ **Specify only the other account ID** – In the `Principal` element of the statement, you specify the Amazon Resource Name \(ARN\) of the "foreign" account root\.
 This enables the administrator of the foreign account to delegate access to roles in the foreign account\.
-The administrator must then assign IAM permission policies to the role or roles that must be able to access the secret\.
+The administrator must then assign IAM permission policies to the role or roles that require access to the secret\.

   ```
   "Principal": {"AWS": arn:aws:iam::AccountId:root}
   ```
 + **Specify the exact user or role in the other account** – You specify an exact user or role ARN as the `Principal` of a secret\-based policy\.
 You get the ARN from the administrator of the other account\.
-Only that single user or role in the account is able to access the resource\.
+Only the specific single user or role in the account can access the resource\.

   ```
   "Principal": [